KenKundert/avendesora/doc/api.rst

 It examines all accounts looking for a special field, *postmortem_recipients*.
 If the field exists, then that account is included in the file of accounts sent to that recipient.
+The script also looks for another special field, *estimated_value*.
+It includes this value in the message and prints the values to the standard output when generating the messages.
+This gives you a chance to review the values and update them if they are stale.
 The generated files are encrypted so that only the intended recipients can read them.

 .. code-block:: python